Zadigo/messaging_app_template/README.md

 ## Celery

 The template also comes with celery and celery beat in order to create tasks or periodic tasks.
 For a local development, after running Redis, do `celery worker -A zambda -l info` to start the main process and `celery beat -A zambda -l info` for the scheduler.

+## Machine learning skeleton

+The template also comes with a RidgeClassifier ML models.
+The model classifies a message as sensitive or insensitive depending on its content.